F{\AE}RDXEL: An Expert System for Danish Traffic Law: Abstract

 \section{Abstract}

-We present \CoolToolName, a tool for symbolic reasoning in the domain of Danish traffic law. \CoolToolName{} combines techniques from logic programming with a novel interface that allows users to navigate through its reasoning process, thereby ensuring the system's trustworthiness.
-A preliminary empirical evaluation indicates that this work is seen as very promising, and has the potential to become a foundation for real-world AI tools supporting professionals in the Danish legal sector.
+We present \CoolToolName, a tool for symbolic reasoning in the domain of Danish traffic law. \CoolToolName{} combines techniques from logic programming with a novel interface that allows users to navigate through its reasoning process, thereby ensuring the system's explainability.
+Towards the goal of better understanding the value of \CoolToolName{}, two evaluations of the system have been performed: (1)~An empirical evaluation showing that for a selection of court cases, the conclusions of \CoolToolName{} align with those of Danish judges.
+(2)~A qualitative evaluation from legal experts indicating that this work has potential to become a foundation for real-world AI tools supporting professionals in the Danish legal sector.